Omarm3h/drone-face-detection/README.md

 ## 🙏 Acknowledgments

 - **PX4 Autopilot Team**: For the excellent flight controller
+- **Tuwaiq Academy** — for technical training, structured support, and enabling applied learning in advanced technologies.
 - **Ultralytics**: For YOLOv8 object detection
 - **ROS2 Community**: For the robotics middleware
 - **Gazebo Team**: For the simulation platform

 ---